 If you have to begin taking a medication, first of all, be sure that you check with your doctor to be sure that you can breastfeed while on the medication.
 If you get the all-clear, be aware that your breast milk may taste different.
 If it is a short-term medication, you may want to label storage containers with the date (you should be doing this anyway) and the medication you are taking.

 Spoiled Breast Milk Has a Very Distinct Sour Taste

-Spoiled milk has a taste that cannot be mistaken.
+Spoiled breast milk has a taste that cannot be mistaken.
 If you’ve ever neglected to check the expiration date on a gallon of regular cow’s milk and had a drink of spoiled milk, you know that sour milk has a taste you don’t mistake for something else.
 You know it when you taste it.